yikeke/dbaas-docs/create-tidb-cluster.md

 ---
 title: Create a TiDB Cloud cluster
 summary: Learn how to create your TiDB Cloud cluster.
-category: quick start
 ---

-# Create a TiDB Cloud Cluster
+# Create a TiDB Cloud luster

 This document describes how to create a TiDB Cloud cluster.